Obstruction of justice: What it is and why Trump should care

 How does the latest news fit into this?

 Let's go over the most recent reports: According to a source close to Comey, the former FBI director wrote a memo documenting his meeting with Trump on February 14.
-The existence of the memo was first reported by The New York Times and confirmed by other outlets, including NBC News.
+The existence of the memo was first reported by The New York Times and confirmed NBC News.

 The meeting came the day after Trump had fired Flynn for discussing sanctions with Russian Ambassador Sergey Kislyak and misleading Vice President Mike Flynn about the conversation.
 According to the memo, Trump spoke to Comey alone at the end of their meeting and said, "I hope you can see your way clear to letting this go, to letting Flynn go."
-The White House has denied this version of events.
+The White House has denied anything improper.

 This is important, because proving criminal intent is a prerequisite for advancing obstruction charges and it can be a difficult hurdle.